Scottish-Tech-Army/soundscape-backend/README.md

 # Soundscape Backend

-This repository contains code for the backend services for the Soundscape app running in Azure.
+This repository contains code for the backend services for the [Soundscape app](https://scottish-tech-army.github.io/Soundscape-Android/) running in Azure.
 It is concerned with both iOS and Android apps.

+Soundscape is a navigation and audio app for blind and visually impaired users; this repository contains only the Azure backend that serves it.
+It is intended for people deploying or operating that backend, not for app developers.

 The repository is structured as follows.

 - [docs](docs) contains documentation.
-Please read it, or the author will be sad.
+Read these documents before deploying or modifying any component.

     - [Architecture](/docs/architecture.md) describes the architecture.